AccelerationNet/function-cache/README.md

 Returns (values results cached-at) and stores the results of executing the underlying function.

+### purge-cache, purge-all-caches

+A function that will remove expired entries from the cache, allowing them to be garbage collected

+### clear-cache, clear-all-caches

+A function that will remove all cached results from the cache

 ### compute-cache-key, defcached-hashkey

 Compute-cache-key, takes a cache and a list of arguments and turns